Giving to Quality Early Care and Education

 Let Your Voice Be Heard

 Throughout Alaska, 38,000 children under the age of 6 have working parents.
 In order for parents to work, many depend on child care.
 Yet, in too many communities, child care is difficult to find, more difficult to afford, and too often of questionable quality.
-Join thread as we reach more communities and more policymakers across Alaska, and help bring high-quality early learning environments to children and families across the state.
+Join thread as we help bring high-quality early learning environments to children and families across the state.
+Click here to take action today!

 Children, birth to age five, are best served by a unified, sustainable system; a system comprised of early care and learning, health, and family support.
 You can learn more about thread’s policy priorities and take action on behalf of children and families in Alaska using thread’s policy resources and tools.
 And read the full policy agenda from the Alaska Early Childhood Advocacy Group for more information on public policy priorities at the state level.